Home

 Curbside pickup and in-store collection: A fresh approach to order fulfillment

 Online grocery has grown beyond simply delivering orders placed online.
-There is a demand for alternative fulfillment methods from customers who are ready to make a trip to the store but still want to experience the convenience of shopping online.
+There is a demand for alternative order fulfillment methods from customers ready to make a trip to the store but still want to experience the convenience of shopping online.
+Curbside pickup and in-store collection are two order fulfillment options that create a hybrid digital and physical shopping experience.

-Thinking of online grocery delivery in purely digital terms can limit the number of sales your store makes.
+Thinking of online grocery delivery in purely digital terms can limit your store's sales.
 Instead, taking a “phygital” approach allows you to engage with more customers on their preferred terms.
+Let’s look at the definition of curbside pickups and in-store to see how they give online grocery stores more options to convert customers.

 What is curbside pickup?